AngelCampos/txtools/README.md

 ## Current limitations:

-  - Paired-end strand specific RNA-seq libraries: State of the art paired-end RNA-seq protocols provide strand awareness from the original RNA.
-Currently txtools is designed for such libraries, future improvements will enable processing of RNA-seq libraries which are not strand-aware nor paired-end.
+  - Paired-end strand-specific RNA-seq libraries: State of the art paired-end RNA-seq protocols provide strand awareness from the original RNA fragments.
+Currently, txtools is designed for such libraries, future improvements will enable processing of RNA-seq libraries which are not strand-aware nor paired-end.

   - Insertions: txtools is not able to deal with insertions.
 This is mainly because insertions are not part of the original